Howie Stange: Jim Flaherty's Western Caravan (1956–1960)

 As was typical of the practices in the music industry in those days, a song produced by a lesser known band would start to gain air time on the radio, the A&R men would promote that song up to the bigger artists.
-This was the case with the bands rendition of "Are You Lonesome To-Night?" with vocals by Howie Stange.
+This was the case with the band's rendition of "Are You Lonesome To-Night?" with vocals by Howie Stange.
 Howie's version of that song was passed along to Chet Atkins, RCA A&R man, by Jim Flaherty at a DJ Convention in Nashville in November 1959.
 Chet was the A&R man for Elvis at the time and passed this song along to Elvis for recording.
 Jim Flaherty had a close working relationship with Elvis's record labels, as letters, in the possession of Jim Flaherty's family, written by the labels in the 1950s attest to.
 Elvis would go on to send this song to the number 1 spot on the Billboard charts in 1960.
 Also, producers would 'doctor' the recordings to give them more of a 'commercial' appeal.
 This can be seen by the Morty Craft produced "Baby I'm Sorry" and "You Never Had It So Good" with vocals by Howie Stange.
 These two songs were unlike anything produced by the band, and were entirely pop music productions, designed to draw in a larger audience.
 Dubbed over the original takes were harmonies by the Ray Charles Singers.
 Morty passed up Howie's particular version of "Baby I'm Sorry" to Ricky Nelson, who then charted the song into Billboard's top 10 Morty also 'sped up' the song of 'Real Gone Daddy' giving it a very up-tempo beat.
 During 1959, the group's popularity really began to take off.
 The band appeared twice in 1959 on "The Connecticut Bandstand".
 The "Bandstand" was a daily TV show that was the forerunner of American Bandstand.
 Aired by WNHC-TV Channel 8 out of New Haven, it was hosted by Jim Gallant, and featured teenagers dancing while bands performed.
 Jim Flaherty's Western Caravan performed twice in 1959 to promote their first two recordings, Real Gone Daddy/This Old Bomb Of Mine, and Are You Lonesome To-Night?/My Foolish Heart.
 During this time, Howie was invited to perform at the Hayloft Jamboree in Boston, Massachusetts as well as the Hayloft Jamboree in Wheeling, West Virginia.
 He worked side-by-side with such notables as Harkshaw Hawkins, Web Pierce, and Lefty Frizzell.
 The band also opened for distiniguished acts like Johnny Cash and Dolly Parton.
 Ultimately, hard work and a hard life, coupled with a new wife and big family, finally took their toll, and in 1960, Howie left the band.
 The Jim Flaherty's Western Caravan would continue to enjoy much success in the 1960s with two notable lead men, Maury Dubois, who recorded "Am I Losing You" which cracked the Billboard's top 10, and Lou 'Dee' Demaria.